Vigor Boucquet: Life

-Boucquet was born at Veurne in 1619, the son of Marcus Boucquet, a little known painter who was the city painter of Veurne.
+Boucquet was born in Veurne, Flanders in 1619 as the son of Marcus Boucquet, a little known painter who was the city painter of Veurne.
 Vigor learned the painting craft from his father.
 While it has been speculated in the past that Boucquet may have visited Italy, there is no evidence that Boucquet did and he likely resided in his hometown his whole life.
 Boucquet is believed to have familiarized himself with new international developments through prints.

 Boucquet received commissions to paint altarpieces for numerous churches and monasteries in the Westhoek region of Flanders which allowed him to make a good living.
 Boucquet was a member of the exclusive Sint-Sebastiaansgilde (Guild of Saint Sebastian) of Veurne and of the Jansenist-inspired Sodaliteit van de Gekruisigde Zaligmaker (Brotherhood of the Crucified Savior).
 He married Maria van der Haeghen.

 When Spanish soldiers were quartered in Veurne to defend against the French invasions, Boucquet had the opportunity to portray some Spanish soldiers and officers.
 One of his most famous paintings The Standard Bearer (1664, Louvre) was painted around this time, although there is no agreement among art historians on the identity of the sitter and whether he was a Spanish soldier.